home-assistant/developers.home-assistant/blog/2024-09-04-lawn-mower-activity-returning.md

 As of Home Assistant Core 2024.9, integrations implementing `LawnMowerEntity` can indicate that their mower is returning to the dock by using the new `LawnMowerActivity.RETURNING` state.

+More details can be found in the [documentation](/docs/core/entity/lawn-mower#activities)

 ## Example

 ```python